Ketamine Therapy for Grief & Traumatic Loss

 5. The KAP Dosing Session

-You’ll take the sublingual ketamine and allowing yourself to settle as the medicine takes effect.
-Your experience may be directed inward for the first portion with moments of reflection.
-Most clients find themselves naturally moving between inner exploration and shared insight.
-I’ll gently support you in staying connected to your body and intention.
+You’ll take the sublingual ketamine and allow yourself to settle as the medicine takes effect.
+Your experience may be directed inward for the first portion Most clients find themselves naturally moving between inner exploration and shared insight.
+I’ll support you in staying connected to your body and intention.

 6. Building Blocks for Integration

 As the effects of the medicine begin to wear off, we’ll explore insights or emotional “downloads” that arose during the journey.
-We might utilize artistic expression that words may fail to capture.
+We might utilize expressive art.
 You may feel clear and inspired, or raw and tender.
-Early reflections often carry powerful threads that we can return to in future sessions for deeper integration.
+These reflections often carry powerful threads that we return to in future sessions.

 Why try KAP with me?